javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 Defines **[element descriptors](./elements.md)** to recognize each file in the project as one of the defined element types.
 All rules need this setting to be configured properly.

-See the [Elements](#elements) section for detailed documentation on element descriptors.

 ```js
 export default [{
   settings: {